I. Outlook

 - Polkadot 2025 Roadmap Release

-Polkadot announced plans to support EVM and Solidity in 2025, adopting a multi-core architecture to enhance scalability and upgrading the cross-chain messaging protocol through XCM v5 to improve interoperability.
+Polkadot announced plans to support EVM and Solidity by 2025, adopting a multi-core architecture to enhance scalability and upgrading the cross-chain messaging protocol through XCM v5 to improve interoperability.
 Additionally, Polkadot will simplify address management, shorten DOT unlocking times, and support Rollup fee payments.

 - Injective Introduces EVM Compatibility